jsguides

 1 / -0; // -Infinity

 In physics engines and game development, preserving the sign of zero matters when calculating velocity, direction, or forces—it can determine whether an object moves left versus right, or whether a force pushes up versus down.
+The examples below show the basic return values for each input category before we apply them in real functions.

 Examples